dexmcmillan/cbc-datawrapperscripts/README.md

 An [automatically updating map](https://datawrapper.dwcdn.net/WG4XF/43/) that uses Ontario 511 data to plot road closures onto a CBC-branded map.
 A script kept this updated every hour.

 ## Ontario polling graphics
-WIP
+Active
 Created as a backup to a CBC Newslabs presentation.
-These are WIP graphics and are not yet operational.
+These graphics started visualizing data as of April 28, 2022

+## Ottawa road map
+Active
+[A map](https://datawrapper.dwcdn.net/E95GT/4/) showing points from Ottawa's traffic API to show the road closures due to the Rolling Thunder convoy.
+Began visualizing data as of April 29, 2022